 Why is there so much bad urban design?
 How can we make our streets more welcoming to everyone?
 Is the perfect city merely a mirage?
 This week on the show we’re asking whether streets can discriminate, and how we can design our cities so they are more just.

 What Is It

 City streets play an important role in our everyday lives.
 We commute to work, walk our dogs, meet our friends, and stage protests on city streets.
 In theory, streets are open for anyone to physically access.
 But do streets, by their design, actually discriminate against certain people?
 If so, who has less access to city streets?
 Is the design of our cities a political matter?
 Can we even talk about cities as being just or unjust by design?
 Or are they simply inconvenient, or poorly designed, for some?
-Josh and Ray hit the streets with Shane Epting from the Missouri University of Science and Technology.
+Josh and Ray hit the streets with Shane Epting, Co-Director of the Philosophy of the City research group at the Missouri University of Science and Technology.

 - Roving Philosophical Report: Holly J. McDede investigates competing visions for public space at Lake Merritt in Oakland, California.
 A longer version of this story, co-reported and co-produced by Julia Llinas Goodman, originally aired on KALW’s Crosscurrents.

 Why is there so much terrible urban design out there?